 Royal Society Wolfson Fellowship and Wolfson Visiting Fellowship 2025 awardees announced

-12 June 2025The Royal Society and the Wolfson Foundation have announced the first round of outstanding scientists receiving Royal Society Wolfson Fellowships and Royal Society Wolfson Visiting Fellowships in 2025.
+12 June 2025The Royal Society and the Wolfson Foundation have announced the second round of outstanding scientists receiving Royal Society Wolfson Fellowships and Royal Society Wolfson Visiting Fellowships in 2025.

 The awards provide funding for five-year fellowships and 12-month sabbaticals that enable UK universities and not-for-profit research institutions to attract and retain outstanding overseas senior research scientists.
 Both Fellowships are generously supported by the Wolfson Foundation, and Royal Society funds are provided through its grant from the Department for Science, Innovation and Technology (DSIT).